-We’re really excited to announce that our press piece about our project with Great Ormond Street Hospital was released today (12th July 2020).
+We’re really excited to share our project with Great Ormond Street Hospital.

 A new hypnosis training programme for hospital psychologists and psychotherapists working with children reaches completion this week.
 Having learned the skills of using hypnosis techniques with children, these paediatric specialists are now able to begin with the exciting phase of implementing these new skills in their own working environments, and helping the children under their care.

 The purpose of the course is to train psychologists how to teach young patients self-hypnosis techniques to manage anxious thoughts, relax more effectively and reduce pain perception, and will allow healthcare professionals to offer hypnosis alongside the other evidence-based psychological therapies currently used to treat children in hospitals.
 The possible reduction in stress and anxiety could help lead to smoother procedures for the children, their parents, and the medical teams.

 The training programme is based on cognitive behavioural hypnotherapy (CBH), an evidence-based model and integration of cognitive behavioural therapy (CBT) with hypnosis.
 Several studies1-5 have shown that combining elements of hypnosis and CBT offered greater benefits than from either therapy alone.
 Crucially, the CBH approach places great emphasis on teaching people to use the hypnotic skills for themselves, instead of relying on the hypnotherapist.

 Research carried out over the past 30 years has demonstrated that hypnosis is a safe, quick and effective form of treatment for reducing anxiety 3,4,6 and managing perceived pain 1, and with some very encouraging applications for managing symptoms related to gastrointestinal problems 7,8.
 While most of the research has been on adult populations, there are now several studies demonstrating positive effects for the use of hypnosis in paediatric care9,10.